joselfonseca/image-manager/README.md

 Thanks!
 ================================

-I would like to thank anyone that uses the component and report bugs.
+I would like to thank anyone who uses the component and report bugs.
 This will always be a work in progress.